Mo-637/Android-Linux-Bluetooth-Communication/README.md

 To set up your Linux PC follow through these set of commands

-sudo apt-get install bluetooth bluez sudo service bluetooth status sudo nano /lib/systemd/system/bluetooth.service (and add a -C)
+> sudo apt-get install bluetooth bluez
+> sudo service bluetooth status
+> sudo nano /lib/systemd/system/bluetooth.service (and add a -C)

-pip install pybluez
+> pip install pybluez

 Then make sure the Linux device's bluetooth adapter is on, pairable and discoverable using the following commands.
 In a terminal type:
-bluetooth_ctl
+> bluetooth_ctl
 Then:
-powered on
+> power on
-pairable on
+> pairable on
-discoverable
+> discoverable
+Then pair your Android device and Linux devices

-sudo chmod +x bluetooth_adv
+> sudo chmod +x bluetooth_adv
-sudo ./bluetooth_adv
+> sudo ./bluetooth_adv

 Now everything is set